Yakutsk: Education and research

-M.K.Ammosov North-Eastern Federal University is situated in the city.
+M.K.Ammosov North-Eastern Federal University is in the city.
 There is also a branch of the Russian Academy of Sciences, which contains, among other things, the Institute of Cosmophysical Research, which runs the Yakutsk Extensive Air Shower installation (one of the largest cosmic-ray detector arrays in the world), and the Melnikov Permafrost Institute, founded in 1960 with the aim of solving the serious and costly problems associated with construction of buildings on frozen soil.
-In 2020, with global heating thawing the ground, the institute is measuring the rate at which the permafrost is thawing, which affects the city as well as the climate.
+In 2020, with global heating thawing the ground, the institute has the only [the only?] permafrost tunnel in Russia, and is measuring the rate at which the permafrost is thawing, which affects the city as well as the climate.

-At the primary and secondary levels, the city has a number of UNESCO Associated Schools, including the Sakha-Turkish College, Sakha-French School, Sakha-Korean School, and School #16.
+At the primary and secondary levels, the city has a number of UNESCO Associated Schools, including the Sakha-Turkish College, Sakha-French School, Sakha-Korean School, and School#16.